 Searches for studies should be as extensive as possible in order to reduce the risk of publication bias and to identify as much relevant evidence as possible.
 It is important to identify ongoing studies, so that these can be assessed for possible inclusion when a review is updated.

 Asking researchers for information about completed but never published studies has not always been found to be fruitful (Hetherington et al 1989, Horton 1997) though some researchers have reported that this is an important method for retrieving studies for systematic reviews (Royle and Milne 2003, Greenhalgh and Peacock 2005, Reveiz et al 2006).
-The RIAT (Restoring Invisible and Abandoned Trials) initiative (Doshi et al 2013) aims to address these problems by offering a methodology that allows others to re-publish mis-reported and to publish unreported trials.
+A recent study reported successful outcomes of a digital media strategy to obtain unpublished data from trial authors (Godard-Sebillotte et al 2018).
+A study assessed the value of requesting information from drug manufacturers for systematic reviews and concluded that this helped to reduce reporting and publication bias and helped to fill important gaps, sometimes leading to new or altered conclusions, primarily where no other evidence existed (McDonagh et al 2018).
+The RIAT (Restoring Invisible and Abandoned Trials) initiative (Doshi et al 2013) aims to address the problems outlined above by offering a methodology that allows others to re-publish mis-reported and to publish unreported trials.
 Anyone who can access the trial data and document trial abandonment can use this methodology.
 The RIAT Support Centre offers free-of-charge support and competitive funding to researchers interested in this approach.
-It has been suggested that legislation such as Freedom of Information Acts in various countries might be used to gain access to information about unpublished trials (Bennett and Jull 2003, MacLean et al 2003).
+It has also been suggested that legislation such as Freedom of Information Acts in various countries might be used to gain access to information about unpublished trials (Bennett and Jull 2003, MacLean et al 2003).

 There has been an increasing acceptance by investigators of the importance of registering trials at inception and providing access to their trials results.
 Despite perceptions and even assertions to the contrary, however, there is no global, universal legal requirement to register clinical trials at inception or at any other stage in the process, although some countries are beginning to introduce such legislation (Viergever and Li 2015).